 When describing her learning experience, Ilvana emphasised that the university’s strength was the support provided by academic staff.

-“Charles Sturt University wants you to succeed,” Ilvana said, adding that the residential schools were also significant in her learning.
+“Charles Sturt University wants you to succeed,” Ilvana said, adding that the intensive schools were also significant in her learning.

 Fellow law graduate Miriam Dayhew said the course was well structured and expertly administered by professional and passionate academic staff.